ElAwbery/Lucky_Egg/README.md

 Now we understand how to write to the browser from our code, we want to build a local server to do this for us, and to handle requests from the browser.

 - Import the Python http.server and socketserver libraries.

-- You can read the http.server documentation here: https://docs.python.org/3/library/http.server.html
+You can read the http.server documentation here: https://docs.python.org/3/library/http.server.html

-- In Phase 1 we wrote an html form.
-Now rewrite the html code to make boilerplate variables for an html page.
+In Phase 1 we wrote an html form.
-- write a simple request handler using the built in MyHTTPRequestHandler class
+- Rewrite the html code to make boilerplate variables for an html page.
-- the request handler serves a GET request and makes an html page using the our boilerplate variables and the path string
+- Write a simple request handler using the built in MyHTTPRequestHandler class.
+The request handler should serve a GET request and construct an html page from the boilerplate variables and the path string.
 - Set up a TCPsocketserver (transmission control protocol), specify the port to serve and tell it to use your handler